Magnificat (Vivaldi): 8

 The eighth movement, "Sicut locutus est ad patres nostros" (As He has promised our fathers), is a cheerful trio for three soloists and two obbligato oboes.
 A reviewer described the lines of oboes and bassoon as "bubbly", in dialogue with "lively transparent vocal lines".

 9

 The final movement adds the traditional doxology on the biblical text "Gloria Patri" (Glory to the Father).
 The music recalls the beginning of the first movement, with a long chromatic melisma on "sancto" (holy).
 "Sicut erat in principio" (As it was in the beginning) is also reminiscent of the first movement but leads to a traditional double fugue treatment of "Et in saecula saeculorum" (and for ever and ever) in one voice and simultaneously "Amen" in another.

 Publications

 Carus-Verlag published two versions of Vivaldi's Magnificat, RV 610 and RV 611, in 1978.
 Bärenreiter published an arrangement of both versions for voices and organ in 2004.
+Ricordi also published the two versions, most recently in a critical version in 2019 by Michael Talbot.